 LFC Responses in/to Urban Protracted Displacement

-This Scoping Report will document the evidence about the roles played by LFCs in supporting protracted urban refugees across the global South.
+This Scoping Report will document the evidence about the roles played by LFCs in supporting protracted urban refugees and IDPs across the global South, purposefully seeking out case-studies from a wide range of geopolitical contexts.

 It will be guided by the need to provide evidence to promote a more meaningful engagement with LFCs within the context of the localization of aid agenda.